mikeliturbe/pasad/README.md

 The `pasad.m` file in the Matlab code directory contains the Matlab code to reproduce the figures from the aforementioned sections of the paper.
 `Data_creator.m` uses the DVCP-TE model to create the data used in the scenarios.
-Be aware as the DVCP-TE model is randomized, the created data from the script might slightly vary from the actual data contained in the data directory.
+Be aware that, as the DVCP-TE model is randomized, the created data from the script might slightly vary from the actual data contained in the data directory.

 The `pasad_param.pdf` file shows the parameters that are needed to run with PASAD to reproduce the figures in the paper.
-The different parameters are explained in Section II.I of the paper.
+The different parameters are explained in Section II of the paper.
 Apart from these used parameters, this file also contains the Sensor signal that was plotted.
-The number of the sensor is the same as the data columns in the CSV files from the data directory.
+The number of the sensor is the same as the index of the data column in the CSV files from the data directory.
 For instance, `XMEAS(5)` readings are in the fifth column of the CSV files.